volodymyrhudyma/blog/content/blog/fragments-in-react.md

 ## Performance

-In some cases, it is possible to use both, DOM nodes or Fragments as a parent elements and nothing will be broken.
+In some cases it is possible to use both, DOM nodes or Fragments as parent elements and nothing will break.

-But you may wonder then, which way is faster?
+But then you might wonder which way is faster?

 According to the [Dan Abramov](https://stackoverflow.com/questions/47761894/why-are-fragments-in-react-16-better-than-container-divs):